 Early data on the utilization and impact of the Program Pathways Mapper is very promising.
-In the first 15 months after its launch, the Program Pathways Mapper served over 42,000 unique users.
-The average user spends over three minutes on the site and visits an average of six pages.
-These usage statistics and others, like the extremely low bounce rate, show the Program Pathways Mapper is being used as intended to clarify and illuminate pathways to degree completion.
-(QFP1-10)
+In the first 15 months after its launch, the Program Pathways Mapper served over 42,00 unique users.
+The average user spends over three minutes on the site and visits six pages (See "Clarifying the Path to Completion").
+These usage statistics and others, like the extremely low bounce rate, confirm that the Program Pathways Mapper is being used as intended to clarify and illuminate pathways to degree completion.

-Additionally, the percentage of students who are on-path for the 20 largest associate degree for transfer programs at the college has increased significantly since the launch of the Program Pathways Mapper (QFP1-11)
+Additionally, the percentage of students who are on-path for the 20 largest associate degree for transfer programs at the college has increased significantly since the launch of the Program Pathways Mapper (See "Clarifying the Path to Completion")